What is Workplace Ergonomics?

-- Setting up your workstation correctly is a vital step in preventing workplace over-use injuries.
+Setting up your workstation correctly is a vital step in preventing workplace injuries.

-- Below is a workstation checklist so you can assess your own workspace.
+Below is a workplace ergonomics checklist for you to assess your own workspace.
 Your practitioner will discuss these results with you and help provide suggestions to best modify your workstation set up.
 For any further information about workplace ergonomics please call Langer Chiropractic and Soft Tissue Therapy in Wembley to book an appointment.

 - Can you get close to the workstation without any impediment?
 (Check the chair arms are not in the way and there is clear leg space?)